hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 This block in particular looked supicious to me.
 Reading the file as a string wasn't a big lift for rust, after all, strings are just collections of bytes, but parsing the bytes into groups and ensuring you translate any multi-byte characters correctly (like emojis) does take up some headroom.
 Further, we then had to perform a split operation and convert stings to integers, which I was convinced was a major time sink.

 What then, if we just took our string, which is a byte array, and parsed it by hand.
 Usually you need a lot of saftey around these operations because you could have any arbitrary input, but we control our input here, we know its going to be only numbers, and the "x" character.
 No emojis, chinese characters, umlauts or escaped characters.
+If we did not control our input, this would be a recipie for disaster.
 I was convinced this wouldn't *actually* save time, given that rust is already very efficient, and that inbuilt methods tend to be pretty good.
 Still I was looking for an excuse to get into the weeds (or the bytes in this case), and I figured a simple solution wouldn't take that long.

 ```rust
 use std::time::{Instant};